P13: Story Mastery - Edit Well

 It demands that you disrupt the comfort of your current narrative, face the weight of habits rooted in the past, and unravel the scripts that have kept you boxed in.

-These aren’t just prompts for reflection.
-They’re calls to action.
-The goal isn’t about finding the “right” answer but uncovering new possibilities when you release old, restrictive narratives and align with deeper truths.
+Think of these prompts as catalysts.
+You goal shoulnd't be about landing on the “right” answer, but to uncover new possibilities when you release old, restrictive narratives and align with deeper truths.

 ▶ 1.
 What story am I afraid to rewrite, and what does that fear reveal?